 This is another issue you can easily fix yourself by pouring some warm water on the frozen area of the pipe to melt the frozen water inside.

 The gas valve in your boiler is responsible for controlling the flow of gas into your boiler.
 If you request a higher temperature, the gas valve will open and allow more gas into the boiler to be burned to heat your home.

-If there is too much or too little gas being supplied your boiler will lockout for safety reasons.
+If there is too much or too little gas being supplied your boiler will lock out for safety reasons.
 You should not attempt to resolve any issue linked to a gas valve yourself, you will need to call a Gas Safe Engineer.
-Gas valve issues can arise due to a blockage stopping the gas flowing or from a wiring malfunction.
-Usually, it’s an issue with the adjustment of the gas valve and it’s not a major job to fix and will cost in the region of £220.
+Gas valve issues can arise due to a blockage stopping the gas from flowing or from a wiring malfunction.
+Usually, it’s an issue with the adjustment of the gas valve and it’s not a major job to fix and will cost in the region of £220.00

 If you have a boiler that is already over 7 years old and you’ve previously had issues with it then rather than continuing to sink money into it, it might be worth getting a quote on a new boiler.

 We’ve already done a basic check to make sure your property has a gas supply coming into the property but your boiler will also lockout if the gas pressure is either too high or too low.

 A Gas Safe engineer will need to test your gas supply to ensure you have the correct gas pressure.

 In particularly cold weather the regulator on gas meters can freeze and this will affect your gas supply.
 This issue can be resolved by lagging your gas meter box.

 If, when trying to ignite your boiler you can hear a clicking noise then you may have a faulty ignition lead or electrode.
 This is the part responsible for providing the spark that fires up your boiler.